Skip to main content

 Unified omnichannel agent workspace

 An omnichannel agent workspace provides a dashboard with a unified view of customer data, interactions across channels and ticket history (namely, the entire customer journey) for all departments to access.
-An omnichannel workspace allows businesses to meet customers where they are and gives agents, management, sales reps and anyone who interacts with consumers the context they need to deliver a high-quality customer experience at scale.
+An omnichannel workspace allows businesses to meet customers where they are.
+It gives agents, management, sales reps and anyone who interacts with consumers the context they need to deliver a high-quality customer experience at scale.

 How it works with Zendesk: Global tool manufacturing giant Stanley Black & Decker needed to provide its support team with an omnichannel agent workspace to consolidate all customer interactions in one place.
 The company chose Zendesk because the software has an easy-to-use, omnichannel solution that can handle the high volume of customer support requests at scale.